cucumber/build/README.md

 To publish a new version of the image:

-1. Make sure you have [set up a GPG key](https://docs.github.com/en/github/authenticating-to-github/signing-commits) - all pull requests to the `release` branch must be signed.
+1. Make sure you have [set up a GPG key](https://docs.github.com/en/github/authenticating-to-github/signing-commits) - all commits to the `release` branch must be signed.
 1. Choose a version number, using [semantic versioning](https://semver.org/).
    ```
    echo "What's the version number you want to release?"